Answers: Aircraft altimeter errors

 Temperature effects on pressure levels

 The air’s temperature also affects pressure levels.
 When air warms it like other things, expands, which push the pressure levels up.
 When air cools, pressure levels descend.
 As shown in a diagram I’ve published here, this means that the altimeter of an airplane flying in cold air could be lower than the indicated altitude.
-That is, “how to low look out below” applies to flying from warm air into cold air as it does when flying from high to low pressure.
+That is, “high to low look out below” applies to flying from warm air into cold air as it does when flying from high to low pressure.

 My AMS Weather Book: The Ultimate Guide to America’s Weather, should also help you learn more about weather, which is a vital subject for pilots.